Hell's Mouth to Godrevy circular walk

 Mineral works have been carried out in the Red River catchment area for many centuries and the river water was used for separation processes and as a source of power to drive mills.
 Relics from this still exist in the form of modifications along the river's course including embankments, diversions and canal-like channels.
 Even with the advent of steam power during Victorian times, this was still one of the most industrialised areas of Cornwall.
 Until the late 20th century, the river water was coloured a distinctive red, stained by iron ore washing out of the slime pits and dressing floors into the tributary streams.
 Towards the end of the 19th Century it was estimated that £30,000 of tin was being lost from the mines into the river each year and "squatters" could earn a living by recovering this from the slimy river-bed.

-23. At the waymark, turn right and follow the track until you reach another waymark.
+22. At the waymark, turn right and follow the track to a junction of tracks with a waymark.
+Bear right and continue until you reach another waymark where a path ascends to the left.

 Unlike many birds that just sing in spring, robins sing nearly all year round.
 In fact during winter if you hear birdsong, it's most likely to be a robin.
 Despite how cute robins look, they are actually very territorial and the chirp is an aggressive warning to any would-be intruders not to even think of trying it.
 When robins don't sing, this a sign that their body fat reserves are low and they are conserving what little they have left until food becomes more plentiful.